-Dr. Charles Richard Charteris was born in Chatham Township on the 22nd of July, 1865.
-He was the 6th of 7 children born to Charles George Charteris and the former Elizabeth Baxter.
-His father had immigrated from Dumfriesshire, Scotland, in 1846.
-His mother had immigrated from England.
-Dr. Charteris’ siblings were; Caroline Charteris (who died as a child), Diana Elizabeth Charteris, Charles George Charteris (who died as an infant), Francis Wemyss Charteris, Louisa Charteris (who married Dr. James Wright Mustard) and Frederick G Charteris.
+Dr. Charles Richard Charteris was born in Chatham Township, Ontario on the 22nd of July, 1865.
+Dr. Charteris was the 6th of 7 children born to Charles George Charteris and the former Elizabeth Baxter.
+His father had immigrated from Dumfriesshire, Scotland, in 1846 and his mother had immigrated from England.
+Dr. Charteris’ siblings were; Caroline Charteris (who died as a child), Diana Elizabeth Charteris, Charles George Charteris (who died as an infant), Francis Wemyss Charteris, Louisa Harriett Charteris and Frederick George Charteris.
 His father was elected as the second mayor of Chatham in 1857 and according to the 1861 census his father was the County Treasurer.